Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Choose Confluence

-Select Create page as your action.
+Select the Create page action.

 Select the Create page action